Ndoni-Nkosi/YouTube_API/README.md

 ## Data Structure Overview

-The data was collected with the use of a YouTube API in a python script.
-It extracts one table with the following columns, video_id, channelTitle, title, publish date, viewCount, likeCount, commentCount, and duration.
+The data was collected with the use of a YouTube API in Python.
+It extracted one table with the following columns, video_id, channelTitle, title, publish date, viewCount, likeCount, commentCount, and duration.
 The table consists of over 3000 rows.</br>
-During a process of data cleaning and data manipulation, additional columns are added to improve data storytelling such as duration in seconds, subscribers, Name_check to categoprise the different BB seasons.</br>
+During a process of data cleaning and data manipulation, additional columns were added to improve data storytelling such as duration in seconds, subscribers, Name_check to categorise the different Big Brother seasons.</br>
 <img width="239" height="216" alt="image" src="https://github.com/user-attachments/assets/1b1a3c74-82d9-4008-8b75-acef226869e1" /><br/>
 <sub>The YouTube video on data collection, data cleaning and data manipulation can be found here</sub><br/>